-This function must be used by a process that has been started by a start[link]/3, 4, 5 function.
-It tells Parent that the process has initialized itself, has started, or has failed to initialize itself.
+This function must only be used by a process that has been started by a start[link|monitor]/3,4,5 function.
+It tells Parent that the process has initialized itself and started.

 Function init_ack/1 uses the parent value previously stored by the start function used.